jack45j/CodePractice-PostList-RxSwift-with-MVVM/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is unlicense - see the [LICENSE](https://github.com/jack45j/practice-RxSwift-with-MVVM/blob/master/LICENSE) file for details